mdbootstrap/mdb-ui-kit/docs/getting-started/introduction.md

 redirect_from: "/getting-started/"
 ---

-This is Material Design for Bootstrap, the world's most popular framework for building responsive, mobile-first Material Design sites and applications.
+This is Bootstrap Material Design, the world's most popular framework for building responsive, mobile-first Material Design sites and applications.
 Inside you'll find high quality HTML, CSS, and JavaScript to make starting any project easier than ever.

-Here's how to quickly get started with the Material Design for Bootstrap CDN and a template starter page.
+Here's how to quickly get started with the Bootstrap Material Design CDN and a template starter page.

 ## Contents